maros/Zway-ThermostatControl/README.md

 ## globalSchedules.presenceMode

-List of presence modes (see https://github.com/maros/Zway-Presence) that this schedule applies to. ie. allows to define low temperatures for vacations and away modes.
+List of presence modes (see https://github.com/maros/Zway-Presence) that this schedule applies to. ie. allows to define lower temperatures for vacations and away modes.

 ## globalSchedules.dayofweek